our people

 Stan Fraser - Director

 Also the father of three sons, Stan is the grandfather of thirteen.
-He refers to one granddaughter as "very special" because as a newborn fourteen years ago, she went to Sunny hill Hospital to detoxify from drugs.
+He refers to one granddaughter as "very special" because as a newborn, she went to Sunny hill Hospital to detoxify from drugs.

 Stan knows that "It really hurts to stand in a back alley in skid row and watch your beautiful daughter stick a needle in her vein, knowing there is nothing you can do but grieve.
 It hurts when you visit your daughter in jail every week and you feel guilty because you're happy she is there rather than with her addicted husband."